 Below we’ll explain what each status means:

-• Completed: This status indicates the payment was successful.
-Only payments through the PayPal Standard gateway use this status.
+This status indicates the payment was successful.
+Payments through the PayPal Standard and Stripe (with Webhooks enabled) gateways use this status.

 Exploring Additional Information